sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Fixes a minor issue with Dropdown choices with large text when the Select2 component is enabled.
 * Includes minor modifications in the form builder.
 * Adds new predefined templates.

-= 5.2.25 =

-* Modifies the checkbox behavior when one choice is entered as the maximum number of choices to select allowed.
-* Display a frame with invalid validation rules to allow identifying the hidden fields that fail.
-* Fixes an issue by selecting the fields for notification emails.